KahWee - Web Development, AI Tools & Tech Trends

 }

-When Reduce Motion is enabled, replace .glassEffect() with SwiftUI's simpler .ultraThinMaterial or .regularMaterial backgrounds.
-You get the blur without the dynamic morphing and refraction.
+When Reduce Motion is on, replace .glassEffect() with .ultraThinMaterial or .regularMaterial.
+You keep the blur without the morphing and refraction.

-Dynamic Type allows users to adjust text size system-wide.
-SwiftUI text styles (.headline, .body, .caption) scale automatically, but you need to handle layout constraints.
-Users with visual impairments rely on larger text sizes (up to accessibility size categories like accessibility5).
+Dynamic Type lets users adjust text size system-wide.
+SwiftUI text styles (.headline, .body, .caption) scale automatically, but you still need to handle layout constraints.
+Users with visual impairments rely on larger sizes up to accessibility5.

 Implementation: